wikimatze/vimfiles/mappings.md

 - `v/` is the opposite of `g/` ...
 “I want to match what I want to keep and delete the rest
 - `:history` print the last commands -> useful when writing a script `:history :-20,` will print the last 20 commands
+- `q/` ... opens the command-line with history of searches
+- `q:` ... opens the command-line with history of Ex commands
+- `C-z` ... will background the terminal Vim session and return to bash; `fg` resume the suspended job

 # Spellchecker